ThomasRoca/Learning-session-AFD-24-Feb/README.md

     - exemple using highcharts [flight routes in UK](https://jsfiddle.net/ThomasRoca/808n6tvk/)

 #### 3. Data capsule: exploring Smugglers dataset with [Techfugees](http://www.cartong.org/) - dataset to come

+## How we would like to proceed:

+### Starts at 16.00
+1. Challenges presentations by CartONG, Techfugees and AFD/UNHCR and groups constitution (20 min)
+2. Work session
+  - work  (1h)
+  - Break (10 min)
+  - Work (1h)
+  - Break (10 min)
+ 3. Presentation of the results (45 min: 7 minutes per group)